fury-gl/fury/docs/source/posts/2023/2023-08-21-joaodellagli-final-report.rst

     how to develop features in Fury with the used tools, and it shall be done soon.

 - **Shader-framebuffer integration**
-    The second phase, which initially was tought as "Implement a shader that uses a colormap to render framebuffers" and "Escalate this rendering for composing multiple framebuffers" was actually a pretty simple phase that could be addressed in one week, *July/10* to *July/17*, done at the same time as the third phase goal, documented in this `blogpost <https://fury.gl/latest/posts/2023/2023-07-17-week-7-joaodellagli.html>`_.
+    The second phase, which initially was thought as "Implement a shader that uses a colormap to render framebuffers" and "Escalate this rendering for composing multiple framebuffers" was actually a pretty simple phase that could be addressed in one week, *July/10* to *July/17*, done at the same time as the third phase goal, documented in this `blogpost <https://fury.gl/latest/posts/2023/2023-07-17-week-7-joaodellagli.html>`_.
 As Fury already had a tool for generating and